Consent Field Element

 How Consent Works

-If you select Implicit, there is a Description field, where you enter a description for what the consent is for.
+If you select Implicit, there is a Description field, where you enter a description of what the consent is for.
 By submitting the form, the user is giving their implicit consent.

-If choosing Checkbox, it also makes sense to make the field required, as this means the user consent must be explicit.
-That in turns mean the form can’t even be sent without the box being checked.
+If you choose Checkbox, it also makes sense to make the field required, as this ensures the user’s consent is explicit.
+That, in turn, means the form cannot be sent without the box being checked.

-But even if it isn’t set to required, if the box is not checked the consent field data won’t be sent at all, and if it is checked the value will be 1, which simply means true.
+However, even if it isn’t set to required, if the box is not checked, the consent field data won’t be sent at all.
+If it is checked, the value will be 1, which means true.

-Consent is a legal term and this information must not be construed as legal advice.
-Please consult with a lawyer to be sure of your local requirements for consent when using website forms.
-Read this article for a rundown on consent requirments of the GDPR.
+Consent is a legal term, and this information must not be construed as legal advice.
+Please consult with a lawyer to ensure compliance with your local requirements for consent when using website forms.
+Read this article for a rundown on consent requirements of the GDPR.

-The Consent Field Element allows you add a consent checkbox (or it can be implicit) to your forms.
-To start, add the element into your desried column in a Form Layout.
+The Avada Consent Field Element allows you add a consent checkbox (or it can be implicit) to your forms.
+To start, add the Element into your desried Column in a Avada Form Layout.

 Element Options